anitawoodruff/err-holidaybot/README.md

 # err-holidaybot

-An [errbot](http://errbot.net/) plugin for querying whether colleagues are on leave using the [BambooHR API](http://www.bamboohr.com/api/documentation/).
+A python3 [errbot](http://errbot.net/) plugin for querying whether colleagues are on leave using the [BambooHR API](http://www.bamboohr.com/api/documentation/).

 Also contains a standalone Python3 script for querying who's out directly from command line, without the need for a bot.